influxdata/telegraf/CONTRIBUTING.md

 This section is for developers who want to create new collection inputs.
 Telegraf is entirely plugin driven.
-This interface allows for operators to pick and chose what is gathered as well as makes it easy for developers to create new ways of generating metrics.
+This interface allows for operators to pick and chose what is gathered and makes it easy for developers to create new ways of generating metrics.

 Plugin authorship is kept as simple as possible to promote people to develop